shikharmittal04/epspy/README.rst

 Documentation
 -------------

-For more details on the working of the package and understanding the output files refer to the `documentation <>`_.
+For more details on the working of the package and understanding the output files refer to the documentation.

 License and citation
 --------------------